Alan Bradley: [about the digitizing laser] Great. Can it send me to Hawaii?

 Kevin Flynn: Come on, I'm - I'm scared of the dark.
 All this technology scares me.

 Alan Bradley: I hope you don't think it's me.
 I don't even balance my checkbook on downtime.
 I have an abacus at home for that.

 Kevin Flynn: [frustrated] Damn recognizer.
-It just goes straight.
+Just go straight!
 I gotta get to that I/O tower.